Summer Jobs at CIC

 7. Be able to move lots of luggage approximately up to 50lbs.

 If you are from outside the United States and are interested in being part of the CIC team, please contact us for information about coming to the United States as a camp counselor through a cultural exchange program.
-International staff may apply directly to Catalina Island Camps but need to apply through an international exchange company in their home country.
+International staff may submit an application to Catalina Island Camps but need to apply through an international exchange company in their home country.
 International staff typically fill the positions of activity instructors.
 As a cultural exchange program, international staff are given pocket money and room and board in exchange for their participation in the camp program.
 Amounts are different than the regular salary of American staff.

 (all Staff numbers are approximates)